shariq1989/cookbook/content/recipe/chicken_salmoriglio.md

 9. Bake for 20 minutes at 375 degrees.

-10. Turn the broiler to high and continue cooking the chicken for 5-10 minutes until the chicken has reached 160 degrees internally.
+10. Remove the sundried tomatoes and set them aside.
+Then, turn the broiler to high and continue cooking the chicken for 5-10 minutes until the chicken has reached 160 degrees internally.

 11. To serve, squeeze the juice from the cooked lemon into the reserved olive oil mixture and pour it over the chicken.